Ontario Fly Fishing: 15 Best Places And Methods To Try

 An Ontario salmon caught with a fly rod.

-There is a lot of rivers that anglers can go to if they want to fly fish for salmon.
+There are a lot of rivers that anglers can go to if they want to fly fish for salmon.
 Salmon will eat flies that are presented using nymphing methods and with streamer fishing methods.
-The picture below is a salmon my client caught on a pink worm fly which is one of my favorite salmon fly patterns.
+The picture below is a salmon my client caught on a pink worm fly, which is one of my favorite salmon fly patterns.

 A large Ontario Salmon with a worm fly in it's mouth